Calendar of School Counseling Department Events

 • Continue to take challenging courses and give your best academic effort.

-• Attend college fairs on Mondays and individual college meetings during school.
+• Attend college fairs and individual college meetings during school.

 • Attend college open houses, tours, and consider an overnight visit to a school that you are applying to.
 If you can't visit a college campus, take a virtual tour https://www.youvisit.com/collegesearch/